 If you have questions regarding this program, please contact Director of Events and Foundation Programs Kaitlin McGuffie or call 800.742.7327.

 This QI initiative is supported by grants provided by the American Cancer Society (ACS) East Central Division and the Ohio Department of Health (ODH).

-Based upon successes recognized in 2016 and 2017, the OAFP will continue to offer the evidence-based intervention program that address breast & cervical cancer prevention and early detection.
-This endeavor will continue to be a collaborative intervention with the OAFP, ODH, and the ACS East Central Division.
+Based upon successes over the past several years, the OAFP continues to offer the evidence-based intervention program that address breast & cervical cancer prevention and early detection.
+This endeavor continues to be a collaborative intervention with the OAFP, ODH, and the ACS East Central Division.

-The Breast & Cervical Cancer Prevention and Early Detection track will follow the a two-part process offering team training and a mechanism for data collection, process improvement, and outcomes measurement.
+The Breast & Cervical Cancer Prevention and Early Detection track follows a two-part process that offers team training and a mechanism for data collection, process improvement, and outcomes measurement.
 The OAFP, in partnership with ODH, created an online learning management module that provides a systematic approach to identifying areas of practice strength and opportunities for improvement through the collection of patient and practice data, development of a QI plan, implementation of interventions, and completion of a post-assessment process to determine if improvement was achieved.